YOUR CATARACT EVALUATION AND SURGERY: WHAT TO EXPECT

 A cataract is a clouding of the eye’s natural lens.
 Cataracts can take years to develop, but eventually start to cause symptoms like cloudy vision, difficulty reading, glares/halos around lights, difficulty driving at night, decreased color contrast, just to name a few.
 Once your symptoms impact your life, it’s time to consider surgery.
 Cataract surgery is a common surgical procedure that removes your cloudy natural lens and replaces it with an artificial lens.

 With cataract surgery, the cloudy, hardened lens is extracted and a new, artificial lens is implanted.
 After cataract surgery it’s not uncommon to develop a new problem with the same symptoms as cataracts.
-Often called a “secondary cataract”, posterior capsule opacity (PCO) occurs when scar, or haze develops on the capsular bag (what’s holding your new lens).
+Often called a “secondary cataract”, posterior capsule opacity (PCO) occurs when scar, or haze develops on the capsular bag (which holds your new lens in place).
 There is no way to predict who may be affected by PCO, but there are some risk factors that can contribute, including: age at the time of cataract surgery, previous retinal or glaucoma surgery, or a rare eye condition called uveitis.
 There is no way to prevent PCO but the good news is that treatment is much easier than your initial cataract surgery.
 Learn more here.

 Does insurance cover cataract surgery?

-As long as your doctor determines that it’s medically necessary (you have symptoms and exam findings support the recommendation for surgery), your insurance or Medicare should cover your surgery apart from whatever copays, deductibles, and co-insurance apply.
-Medicare and insurance will not cover the cost of a premium IOL, only the standard monofocal is considered a covered expense but copays, deductibles and coinsurance apply here as well.
+As long as your doctor determines that it’s medically necessary (you have symptoms and exam findings support the recommendation for surgery), your insurance or Medicare should cover your surgery.
+However, your plan may require out-of-pocket expenses such as copays, deductibles, and co-insurance.
+Medicare and insurance will not cover the cost of a premium IOL, only the standard monofocal is considered a covered expense.
+If you select a premium IOL, your insurance copays, deductibles, and co-insurance will apply in addition to the cost of the upgraded lens.
+You should expect bills from three different entities with your surgery: the doctor's office (professional fee), the surgery center or hospital (facility fee), and the anesthesiologist.

 Does insurance cover premium lenses (IOLs)?

 No. There is never any plan (private or commercial) that covers an upgraded IOL.
-Premium IOLs are always considered out-of-pocket.
+Premium IOLs are always considered out-of-pocket, and this expense is in addition to the cataract surgery out-of-pocket expenses.
 You can, however, utilize FSA/HSA plans to help offset or cover the expense.
 Talley Eye Institute also offers up to two years interest-free financing plans that can make your IOL selection an affordable option (if qualified).

 How soon can I have surgery on my other eye?